ejvaughan/FilterDialog/README.md

         NSLog(@"You selected: %@", selection);
     }

-Because the user's selection is bound to the array controller, is possible to observe the array controller's -selectedObjects or -selectionIndex property to get notified when the selection changes.
+Because the user's selection is bound to the array controller, is possible to observe the array controller's `selectedObjects` or `selectionIndex` property to get notified when the selection changes.
 Note, however, that you will be notified even when the user uses the up/down keys to change the highlighted row (which does not send the `selectionCommittedAction` message).
 This difference in behavior could be used, for example, to provide a preview of an item that is highlighted, before committing the selection by pressing the enter key.

 ## Demo app